qiaokexin/mixture-differential-for-AES/README.md

 to show the 10-round encryption results of small scale AES.

 [MPI]: https://www.mpich.org/
 To run distinguisher verification code, preinstallation is [MPI].
 The PRG used is mt19937 engine.
-To test on $2^{24}\times 64$ quadruples by running 64 processes in parallel (each process tests $2^{24}$ quadruples) for the same randomly generated master key with random seed configured by eg. 5, run
+To test on $2^{25}\times 32$ quadruples by running 32 processes in parallel (each process tests $2^{25}$ quadruples) for the same randomly generated master key with random seed configured by eg. 5, run

 ```
 make
-mpirun -np 64 ./Small_5round 5
+mpirun -np 32 ./Small_5round 5
 ```
-The output is the number of right quadruples for 5-round small scale AES and 20-round small scale AES.
+The output is the number of right quadruples for 5-round small scale AES and 20-round small scale AES, and the running time in seconds.

 To verify the mixture distinguisher on 200 randomly generated master keys, run